-In addition to successfully completing a Connecticut state approved teacher preparation program the state requires passing scores in Praxis I test, CT Foundations of Reading exam (for elementary certification), and subject area Praxis II test (for secondary certification).
+In addition to successfully completing a Connecticut state approved teacher preparation program the state requires passing scores on the CT Foundations of Reading exam (for elementary certification), and Praxis subject assessments for elementary or secondary certification.

 Out of State Certification Requirements

 The Farrington College of Education offers graduate programs for students pursuing initial certification, cross endorsement, and advanced certification.
 Program completers are eligible for certification in Connecticut and other states.
 Students who wish to transfer their certification to another state are advised to consult certification and licensure requirements in that state, as each state has its own certification procedures.
 Please consult the department of education website in your state.
 Links to surrounding state departments of education are provided here.

 Rupendra Paliwal Named Provost and Vice President for Academic Affairs